 available from www.greenclays.com

-This amazing non-swelling, marine sedimentary clay, imported from France, makes an excellent skin care clay, as well as an excellent internal use supplement.
-Many people believe that our bulk green desert clay makes the best facial and skin care clay, followed closely by our red desert clay.
-However, raw illite is equal to, perhaps even superior to either clay, mainly because it is less drying to the skin.
+This amazing non-swelling, marine sedimentary clay, imported from France, makes an excellent skin care clay, as well as an excellent internal use mineral supplement.
+Many people believe that our green desert clay makes the best facial and skin care clay, followed closely by our red desert clay.
+However, illite is equal to, perhaps even superior to either clay, mainly because it is less drying to the skin.

 Since this type of clay (mica) doesn't adsorb water readily, it also dries very quickly.
-By combining this clay with our bulk green desert clay, or even our two clay blend, a truly miraculous topical use clay can be created.
+By combining this clay with something like our green desert clay, a truly miraculous and masterful topical use clay can be created.

 This clay was one of two clays used by Buruli Busters in Africa to treat Burli Ulcerations (Buruli Ulcers).
-French illite was used first to addresss the mycoplasma infection and debride the wound.
-Then, a clay similiar (smectite) to our bulk green desert clay was used to finish the healing process.
+French illite was used first to address the mycoplasma infection and debride the wound.
+Then, a clay similiar (montmorillonite/smectite) to our green desert clay was used to finish the healing process.

 French green illite has a very earthy taste, texture and smell.
-It is probably one of the top three tasting edible earths used in supplements.
+It is probably one of the top three tasting edible earths used for dietary supplementation.
 While this type of clay is not as effective at colon cleansing than smectites, any edible clay can be greatly improved by simply mixing a small amount of illite water to any edible clay or clay blend.

 Like micronized zeolites, micas work completely differently than smectites in and on the body, although as a clay, it shares the same general properties as smectites.
-The differences are in the particle sizing and particle characteristics.
+The differences are in the particle size, shape and other characteristics.

 For external applications, a mineral-rich, chemical-free water works the best.
 If high quality natural water is not available, one can be made by mixing one-quarter to one teaspoonful of Inland Sea Therapeutic Sea Mineral Blend into ½ to one gallon of water.
 Or, an individual can mix the same amount of premium quality sea salt into the water.

-We recommend transferring the clay to a completely inert container, such as a ceramic or glass container, once it is completely hydrated.
-However, the clay can safely be stored for shorter periods of time (less than a month) in extremely clean plastic containers with airtight lids without any noticeable, obvious effect, provided that the clay is stored in a controlled climate without major temperature fluctuations.
+We recommend transferring the clay to a completely inert container, such as a ceramic or glass container, once it is hydrated.
+However, the clay can safely be stored for shorter periods of time (less than a month) in extremely clean plastic containers with air tight lids without any noticeable, obvious effect, provided that the clay is stored in a controlled climate without major temperature fluctuations.

-For an exceptional external-use clay, thoroughly mix any amount of illite gel into our bulk green desert calcium bentonite/monrmorillonite clay, our two clay blend, or our external use clay blend.
+For an exceptional external-use skin care clay, thoroughly mix any amount of illite gel into our bulk green desert calcium bentonite/monrmorillonite clay gel.
 For best results, use 1/4 - 1/2 illite by volume.

 To use clay for externally, including for compresses, poultices, clay packs and cosmetics, first prepare a clay gel or magma.

-Do not allow hydrated clay to come in prolonged contact with metal alloys, and avoid contact with any chemicals.
-Ideally, mix and store in an airtight sealed glass or ceramic jar for best results.
+Minimize hydrated clay contact with metal alloys, and avoid contact with any chemicals.
+Ideally, mix and store in a sealable glass or ceramic jar.
 For best results, cover the open container with cheese cloth and set the clay in direct sunlight for one or two hours prior to use (with a bit of extra water to avoid drying out the clay).